spicywebau/craft-neo/docs/installation.md

 Neo requires Craft CMS 3.6.6 or later.

 ### PHP version
-Neo requires PHP 7.0 or greater.
+Neo has the same PHP version requirement as Craft CMS 3.6.6: PHP 7.2.5 or later.

 ### Browser support
 Neo officially supports the same browsers and versions that Craft CMS supports: